petabridge/akka-bootcamp/README.md

 [![Get Akka.NET training material & updates at https://petabridge.com/bootcamp/signup](images/grok.png)](https://petabridge.com/bootcamp/)

+And if you **super-duper do not want to receive Akka.NET Bootcamp via email, you can read the lessons online here: https://petabridge.com/bootcamp/lessons**

 Otherwise, please fork or `git clone` this repository - each Unit should contain a starter (if necessary) and a completed version of the lesson for you to run.

 ### Getting Help